 Winner – Landline: While VoIP reliability has improved considerably, a traditional landline rarely lets you down

 VoIP’s key weakness is also its main strength – the internet.
 Every facet of VoIP is entirely dependent on being able to get online.
 If your internet goes down, so does VoIP.
 Ditto your power connection.
-This shouldn’t be a cause for concern, but if you are looking at a VoIP system, it’s essential that your have an excellent and dependable internet provider, as this will form the backbone of the service.
+This shouldn’t be a major cause for concern, but if you are looking at a VoIP network, it’s essential that you have an excellent and dependable internet provider, as this will form the backbone of the service.

 Tip: If you’re interested in VoIP but worried your office internet connection might let you down, look for a provider who offers automatic rerouting to mobile devices as a backup in case of poor connection or power cuts.
 All leading providers, such as 8×8 and Vonage, now offer this service.

 Winner – VoIP: VoIP offers a suite of options and flexibility that a landline just can't match.